Aranyak

-Aranyak (আরণ্যক [aɾonːok], literally "forest-grown, pertaining to forest") composed between 1937 and 1939 and published in 1939, is a Bengali-language novel by Bibhutibhushan Bandopadhyay, based on his long and arduous years in northern Bihar, mainly in the districts of Purnea and Bhagalpur.
-Aranyak literally means "Of the Forest".
-The novel explores the journey of the protagonist, Satyacharan, through the contrasts of the jungle and the city.
+Aranyak (আরণ্যক [aɾonːok], literally "forest-grown, of the forest") composed between 1937 and 1939 and published in 1939, is a Bengali-language novel by Bibhutibhushan Bandopadhyay, based on his years in northern Bihar, mainly in the districts of Purnea and Bhagalpur.
+The novel explores the journey of its protagonist Satyacharan through the contrasting landscapes of the jungle and the city.